akaabdullahmateen/roadmap/markdown/style-guide/index.md

 ### Colons

 - Include a colon at the end of a phrase that directly introduces a list.
+- Include bold formatting for colon when used in run-in headings.
 - Use colons sparingly at the end of a statement followed by a second statement that expands on it.
 Most of the time, two separate sentences are more readable compared to a single sentence consisting of two statements connected by a colon.
 - When you use colon in a sentence, lowercase the word that follows it unless the colon introduces a direct quotation or the first word after the colon is a proper noun.
 - When you use colon in a title or heading, capitalize the word that follows it.